tamunoWoks/SQL_notes/SQL.md

 as ***metadata***.

 ### SQL: A Nonprocedural Language
 A procedural language defines both the desired results and the mechanism, or process, by which the results are generated. **Nonprocedural languages** also define the desired results, but the process by which the results are generated is left to an external agent.

+SQL statements define the necessary inputs and outputs, but the manner in which a statement is executed is left to a component of your database engine known as the ***optimizer***.
+The optimizer’s job is to look at your SQL statements and, taking into account how your tables are configured and what indexes are available, decide the most efficient execution path.

+Therefore, with SQL, you will not be able to write complete applications.
+Unless you are writing a simple script to manipulate certain data, you will need to integrate SQL with your favorite programming language.

+Some database vendors have done this for you, such as Oracle’s PL/SQL language, MySQL’s stored procedure language, and Microsoft’s Transact-SQL language.
+With these languages, the SQL data statements are part of the language’s grammar, allowing you to seamlessly integrate database queries with procedural commands.

+If you are using a non-database-specific language such as Java or Python, however, you will need to use a toolkit/API to execute SQL statements from your code.
+Some of these toolkits are provided by your database vendor, whereas others have been created by third-party vendors or by open source providers.